bobosola/media-file-date-fixer/README.md

 # Media File Date Fixer

-A common problem when copying media files from mixed sources (typically from SD cards) is that the original *Created* and *Modified* dates can often be overwritten on the copied files.
-This results in the copied files all showing the same date and time, thus making it impossible to order them by date for sequential viewing or editing.
+A common problem when copying media files from mixed sources (typically off SD cards from cameras, action cams, drones etc.) is that the original *Created* and *Modified* dates can often be overwritten on the copied files.
+This results in the copied files all showing the same date and time, thus making it impossible to order them by date in a single directory for sequential viewing or editing.
+And because each file type has a different naming convention, a mixed file collection cannot be ordered by sequential names.
 This repo fixes that problem for the file formats listed below:

 - Image
   - *.heic, *.heif, etc.